Hoffmann Global Institute for Business and Society

-During 2020/2021, the Hoffmann Institute also fostered academic partnerships with the World Economic Forum, the ChangeNOW Summit – also supporting their biodiversity study; the Cartier Women’s Initiative; the Tommy Hilfiger Fashion Frontier Challenge and, in France, Le Club Les Echos Débats Engagement Responsable.
-These wide-ranging collaborations enable us to spread the word on sustainability far beyond the INSEAD community.
+During 2021/2022, the Hoffmann Institute strengthened INSEAD’s strategic academic partnerships with InTent in the SDG Tent at the World Economic Forum, the ChangeNOW Summit; the Cartier Women’s Initiative; the Tommy Hilfiger Fashion Frontier Challenge and, in France, Le Club Les Echos Débats: Engagement Responsable.
+These collaborations enabled the school to engage on crucial sustainability topics with audiences far beyond the INSEAD community.

 The Institute also facilitated INSEAD’s far-reaching relationships with United Nations agencies and entities.
 Dean Ilian Mihov continued to act as Chair for the Board of the UN Principles for Responsible Management Education (PRME).
 And in September 2021, INSEAD joined the UN Women HeForShe Alliance, making new commitments to promoting gender equity at all internal levels – including a pledge for gender parity on the school’s Board of Directors by 2023.